MicrosoftDocs/azure-management-docs/articles/azure-arc/vmware-vsphere/remove-vcenter-from-arc-vmware.md

 ---

 # Remove your VMware vCenter  environment from Azure Arc

-> [!CAUTION]
-> This article references CentOS, a Linux distribution that is End Of Life (EOL) status.
-Please consider your use and planning accordingly.
-For more information, see the [CentOS End Of Life guidance](/azure/virtual-machines/workloads/centos/centos-end-of-life).

 In this article, you learn how to cleanly remove your VMware vCenter environment from Azure Arc-enabled VMware vSphere.
 For VMware vSphere environments that you no longer want to manage with Azure Arc-enabled VMware vSphere, follow the steps in the article to: